|

 This toolbar can be changed to a vertical orientation by dragging is against either the right or left hand edge of the main window.
 It can be changed back to a horizontal orientation by dragging is against either the top or bottom edge of the main window.

-Selecting the button on the Contours toolbar activates the Stress Components toolbar.
-You can add this button to the Contours toolbar using the configuration button.
+Selecting the You can add this button to the Contours toolbar using the configuration

 To calculate the in-plane strains, the strain state at each point on the grid plane is reoriented to determine the maximum shear strain parallel to the grid plane and the strain normal to the plane.
 Note that εip is oriented normal to the grid plane and parallel to the direction of a line grid.